 This lesson is following on from what your child learned yesterday about using measuring objects.
-The purpose of the lesson is to discuss and evaluate which measuring objects are more useful than others, then to use a measuring object to measure your table.
-Make sure that your child explains out loud how they used the measuring objects as this means that they will be more likely to remember it later.
+The purpose of the lesson is to discuss and evaluate the size of the hand prints, so that your child works out that the same hand print would be needed for sizes to be fairly compared.